 Pro Tips

-- You can use whole chicken breasts if you wish.
-Remove them from the crock pot and shred them at about 5 hours.
+- To use whole chicken breasts, remove them from the crock pot and shred them with one hour left in cooking.
 Then put the chicken back into the cooker for the final hour.

 - You may use chicken thighs.